hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 modified_time: '2015-10-30T01:07:44.866-07:00'
 ---

 I have recently written a small option pricing library in F# called [Pricer](https://github.com/hoonzis/Pricer) (what an original name...).
-Besides options pricing it can also generate payoff charts, estimate volatility and I am currently working in Convertible Bonds pricing.
-Payoff charts show you the profit of an option based on the movement of the underlying security itself.
-You can create a payoff charts of any derivative (options, futures, convertible bonds).
+It contains a set of methods for derivatives pricing, generating payoff charts, estimating volatility.
+Payoff charts show you the profit of an option as a function of the share price change.
+One can create a payoff charts of any derivative.
 Multiple options traded in the same time form strategies which can be used to obtain different type of protection or leverage against the movements of the underlying stock - but that is not the subject of this post.

 This post is about options pricing and the way it can be implemented in F#.
 There are generally two methods to price options:

 - Black Scholes formula
 - Binomial pricing

 Black Scholes is a closed mathematical formula for pricing European options (options that can be exercised only at the maturity).
-Binomial pricing is a sort of Monte Carlo method that can be applied to pricing diverse types of financial derivatives.
+Binomial pricing is algorithmical method that can be applied to price diverse types of financial derivatives.
 Both of these methods place the same assumptions on underlying share and it's movements.

-There are quite a lot of examples of the Black & Scholes implementation around the web.
+There are quite a lot of examples of the Black Scholes implementation around the web.
 Taking into account the fact that it is a closed mathematical solution, besides writing the formula in programming language, there is not that much to talk about.
 So this blog post will be about Binomial Pricing.
 However, for both methods it is quite important to understand how the underlying stock movements are modelized.

 Share price and it's movements
 ------------------------------